World News | Biden Sending More Anti-aircraft Systems, Drones to Ukraine | LatestLY

-Washington, Mar 16 (AP) President Joe Biden said on Wednesday the US is sending more anti-aircraft, anti-armour weapons and drones to Ukraine to assist in its defense against Russia.
+Washington, Mar 16 (AP) President Joe Biden said Wednesday the US is sending more anti-aircraft, anti-armour weapons and drones to Ukraine to assist in its defense against Russia, announcing the help after Ukrainian President Volodymyr Zelenskyy urged the US and other Western nations to do more in an emotional speech to Congress.

 “We're going to give Ukraine the arms to fight and defend themselves through all the difficult days ahead," Biden said.

-Biden spoke hours after Ukrainian President Volodymyr Zelenskyy delivered a video address to members of US Congress in which he made an impassioned plea for the US and West to provide more help to save his young democracy than world leaders have so far pledged to provide.
+Biden spoke hours after Zelenskyy delivered a video address to members of US Congress in which he made an impassioned plea for the US and West to provide more help to save his young democracy than world leaders have so far pledged to provide.

+Zelenskyy summoned the memory of Pearl Harbour and the September 11, 2001, terror attacks in appealing Wednesday to the US Congress to do more to help Ukraine's fight against Russia, but he acknowledged the no-fly zone he has sought to “close the sky” to airstrikes on his country may not happen.

 For the first time in a public address to world leaders, he showed a packed auditorium of lawmakers a graphic video of the destruction and devastation his country has suffered in the war, along with heartbreaking scenes of civilian casualties.